threeaccents/mahi/README.md

  - Storage: Bytes stored.
  - File Count: Total files.

-These stats can be retrieved via our REST interface.
+These stats can be retrieved via our [REST interface](https://mahi-api-docs.threeaccents.com/#req_4971b4c6a7854cad87e45d2150c7db64).
 ## Config
 Mahi's is configured via a toml file.
 Here are toml config examples.
 Configuration options include:
  - ***db_engine:string***(default: bolt) The main database for mahi.
 Valid options are `postgresql` and `bolt`.
 This is not to be confused with the storage engine.
-Storage engine is set per application via the REST api.
+Storage engine is set per application via the [REST interface](https://mahi-api-docs.threeaccents.com/#req_10641a46be544cae978fa83b6fe1f00e).
  - **http**
     - ***port:int***(default: 4200) the port to run mahi on.
     - ***https:boolean***(default: false) configures server to accept https requests.